GPI Data Formats

 using an ERR extension.

-FITS keywords are split between the primary header (for keywords about overall instrument state) and the image extension header (for keywords about the IFS detector readout and image data contents), again in keeping with standards adopted for all Gemini data.
+FITS keywords are split between the primary header (for keywords about overall instrument state) and the image extension header (for keywords about the IFS detector readout and image data contents), again in keeping with Gemini standards.

 Main Image Extension “SCI”